laserXdolphin/pokeemerald-expansions-base-oou/README.md

 - "Move Pokémon" as first PSS option
 - Improving the Pace of Battles
 - Wrapping Summary Screen
+- Move Item
+- DPPt Bike (with L and R for Mach and Acro)

 ## Pret Tutorial Content